RaviKumar-Nemala/ECOMMERCE-BACKEND/README.md

-# Ecommerce Application Frontend
+# Ecommerce Backend

 ## Introduction

-Welcome to the Ecommerce Application Frontend repository!
-This repository contains the frontend code for our ecommerce application.
+Welcome to the Ecommerce Backend repository!
+This repository contains the backend code for our ecommerce application.
+Our backend is built using Spring Boot and utilizes a MySQL database.
+It provides various essential features for the functioning of our ecommerce platform.

 ## Features

-- *Auto-Search Completion* : Our application provides a real-time search completion feature, making it easier for users to find the products they're looking for.

-- *Brand and Category Filtering* : Users can easily filter products based on their preferred brands and categories, helping them narrow down their choices and find the perfect items.

-- *Integrated Payment Gateway* : We have integrated a payment gateway to facilitate secure and convenient payment processing for our users.

-- *Backend Integration* : The frontend is connected to a Spring Boot backend server, which serves as the data source for product information, user data, and more.
+1. User Authentication and Login Mechanism

+Our backend provides a robust user authentication and login mechanism to ensure the security of user accounts and data.

+2. Cart Module

+We have implemented a comprehensive cart module that allows users to add, update, and manage items in their shopping carts.
+This module is crucial for a seamless shopping experience.

+3. Email Integration

+Our backend is integrated with a mail server to send emails.
+This feature is utilized for various purposes, including account-related notifications, order confirmations, and password reset emails.

+4. Forget Password Mechanism

+We have implemented a forget password mechanism that enables users to recover their accounts by resetting their passwords via email.
+This feature enhances user account security and convenience.

+5. Payment Gateway Integration (Test Mode)

+To facilitate secure and convenient payment processing, our backend is integrated with a payment gateway (in test mode).
+This allows users to make payments for the products they wish to purchase.

 ## Getting Started